supergillis/supersam/README.md

   </a>
 </div>

-Extract environment variables from Lambda functions for use with SAM CLI.

 ## Usage

-`sam-cdk` wraps `sam` CLI.
+`sam-cdk` wraps `sam` CLI and uses the Lambda function environment as parameter to the `env-vars` option of SAM CLI.

 All `sam` CLI options can be passed to `sam-cdk`.
 The only difference is that `sam-cdk` needs a stack name to lookup Lambda function environments.

 ```shell
 sam-cdk COMMAND --stack STACK_NAME --template TEMPLATE [...SAM_CLI_OPTIONS]